-Individuals over 21 years of age have the right to choose to consume alcohol.
-Edgewood College urges those individuals to exercise sound judgment and responsibility in making that decision.
-Edgewood College does not condone underage consumption of alcohol.
+Individuals over 21 years of age have the right to choose to consume alcohol in permitted locations.
+Edgewood University urges those individuals to exercise sound judgment and responsibility in making this decision.
+Edgewood University does not condone underage consumption of alcohol, use of alcohol in excess, nor drug use.